margokhokhlova/Occupancy_Decriptor/README.md

 % the R and H parameters of the code are given for the MSR3D dataset also.
 All the other parameters can be adjusted and are independent on the depth image provided.

+Code was tested on Windows 7, VS 10 - 64.